-During the hikes you’ll see the hard but simple life of the habitants of Santo Antão.
+During the hikes, you’ll see the hard but simple life of the inhabitants of Santo Antão.
 The intensive agricultural use of the land made them construct terraces in the most isolated and dizzying corners of the mountains.

 Along the trekking trails, I discovered vegetables I never heard of before: igname, fruta do pão (breadfruit), manioc, sweet potatoes and a sheer endless pumpkin variety.

 Many restaurants reflect this variety of fruits and vegetables on their menu cards.
 Fresh fruit juices can be found everywhere and the catch of the day comes with a wide selection of vegetables as a side.
 I loved “Casa Maracuja” for all its dishes prepared with love and passion fruit.

 Another very special place is “Amor do Dia“, next to the Cova crater and neighbor island Sao Vicente.
 It serves the best breakfast on the island: home-made bread, fresh milk and self-made goyaba jam.
 After that, you’re ready to start St. Antão’s most spectacular hike from Cova to Vila das Pombas!